wangzhaojie82/SwingFilter/CPU Implementation/Python/README.md

 - Exp_Heavy_Hitter_Detection_.py: This script is to conduct experiments related to heavy hitter detection.

-- Exp_Heavy_Change_Detection_.py: This script is to conduct experiments related to heavy change detection.

-- filters/\* : Implementations of related filters
+- filters/\* : Implementations of related filters and the list of large flows in Augmented Sketch

-- sketches/\* :  Implementations of related measurement solutions
+- sketches/\* :  Implementations of related sketches

 ## Basic Usage